owncloud/ocis/services/proxy/_index.md

 geekdocCollapseSection: true
 ---

+## Abstract

-This service provides a proxy service that routes requests to the correct extensions.
+The proxy service acts as an API Gateway and routes requests to the correct target service.
+It also provides standard proxy services.

+## Table of Contents

+{{< toc-tree >}}